Your P.A.T.H. to Success

 The PAthways To Honors (P.A.T.H.) is a new, flexible program that offers students three routes to achieving their CALS Honors credentials:

 - CALS Abroad: Study abroad and consider cultural differences related to your major and career plans between the US and your international destination.
-In this path, you can study abroad at a location of your choosing and complete a minimum of 3 weeks, 3 credit hours, or both.
-During the spring semester of your sophomore year, you must take ALS 398H and choose a faculty mentor to oversee your progress.
-(The mentor does not have to be on the trip.)
-You will complete at least 12 credit hours of honors coursework at the 200 level or higher.
-The study abroad experience can account for 3-12 of the required honors credit hours, and there is no minimum course level.
+In this path, you can study abroad at a location of your choosing.
+You must complete a minimum of 3 weeks abroad or one 3 credit, graded course abroad.
+All study abroad experiences for this path must be preapproved by CALS Academic Programs.
+By the beginning of your sophomore year, you must choose a faculty mentor to oversee your progress (the faculty mentor does not have to be on the trip).
+During the spring semester of your sophomore year, you must take ALS 398H.
+You will complete at least 12 credit hours of approved honors coursework at the 200 level or higher.
+The study abroad experience can account for 3-12 of the required honors credit hours.
 In addition, supervised research overseas can count for up to 3 of the required credit hours.
 You will develop and present a poster at a CALS Honors symposium that describes your study abroad experience and the influence it had on your career plans.
 Finally, you must maintain a cumulative 3.35 GPA or higher.